SaraAlKarimy/Notebooks/Irf6/Irf6.md

 ```

 **Note:** the hash sign (`#`) indicates that what comes after is a
 *comment*.
-Comments are for documentation and readability of the `R`
+Comments are for documentation and readability of the code
-code and they are not evaluated (or executed).
+and they are not evaluated (or executed).

 ## Checking